wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 In the remaining cases the hosts are considered to be external.

 By default, a list with all API hosts (external and internal) is displayed.
-In the built API structure, you can view your internal and external APIs separately.
+In the built API inventory, you can view your internal and external APIs separately.
 To do this, click **External** or **Internal**.

 ## Variability in endpoints